ChaeOkay/HungryFoxTshirts/lib/notes/schema_scratch.md

 - a user can read about the website
 - a user can see the tshirt on the root page

+a user can see full inventory
+- a user can see images of each tshirt

 a user can select a tshirt
 - a user can select a shirt size
 - a user can select a qty